rachid-eladlani/isa-devops/README.md

 ## Rationale

-In this course, we will address the same case study under two different but complementary point of views: _software architecture_ and _devops_.
+In this course, we will address the same case study under two different but complementary point of views: _software architecture_ and _DevOps_.
 For the software architecture part, we will focus on the definition of an _n-tiers_ architecture using software components (implemented as EJBs using the J2E framework).
 A part of the architecture will also be developed in .Net, emphasising the need to support system interoperability using Web Services.
 For the DevOps part, we will address the difficult problem of aligning the _dev_ team with the _ops_ one to build a given piece of software.
 How to slice the code into independent modules that can be compiled, tested and deployed in a continuous way?
 How to properly test the integration between such loosely coupled components?

 The course is scheduled each Friday, during semester #8.
 The course requires to be fluent in Java, and a strong background in object-oriented programming.
-The case study is the same for the whole course, and requires a strong investment in software development by team of four students.
+The case study is the same for the whole course, and requires a strong investment in software development by teams of four students.
 Splitting your team into two sub-teams, one for the architecture part and one for the devops one is __definitively not a winning strategy__ (been there, done that).

 The whole project relies on an open-source reference implementation of _The Cookie Factory_, a system to sell cookies to delighted customers: [https://github.com/polytechnice-si/4A_ISA_TheCookieFactory](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory)